AbdelrahmanGPT/CIPHER-F/README.md

 ## ⭐ Vision

-To make secure file handling simple, efficient, and accessible through clean system design and practical encryption tools.
+To build simple, efficient, and reliable tools that solve real-world problems using clean and structured programming approaches.